tjguk/networkzero/README.rst

   * Perhaps use in London Python Dojo May 5th
   * Show to teachers at Twickenham coding evening 19th May

-* Tests: to run the tests, run tox
+* Tests: to run the tests, run tox.
+All tests are run on Travis (Linux & Apple) and Appveyor (Windows)

-At the time of writing, all tests pass on:

-* Windows 8
-* Debian Jessie
-* Raspbian Jessie
-* Mac OS/X 10.11

 API
 ---